 You can read, pray, or meditate instead to help the wind-down process.
 The first few nights, you might find yourself falling asleep at the same late hour.
 But stick with it!
 Soon enough, you will retrain your body and mind to properly relax during this time.

 Busyness does not equal productiveness.
 Psychologist Doreen Dodgen-Magee, author of Deviced!: Balancing Life and Technology in a Digital World, promotes the art of doing nothing.
-Also known as “niksen,” doing nothing allows our brains to rest and frees up our thinking for imagination and contemplation.
+Known in Dutch as “niksen,” doing nothing lets our brains rest and frees up our thinking for imagination and contemplation.
 Without these “nothing breaks,” we feel anxious and stressed.

-When there is a pause in your day, take advantage of it to do nothing.
+So next time there’s a pause in your day, take advantage of it to do nothing.
 Yes, nothing!
 Waiting in line for your coffee?
 Do nothing.
 Waiting for the meeting to start?
 Do nothing.
 Going to the bathroom?
-Do nothing… well, besides the obvious.
+Do nothing… Well, besides the obvious.

-The greyscale setting is often buried.
+The grayscale setting is often buried.
 You might expect to find it in the Display and Brightness setting, but that’s usually not the case.
-For iPhone and other popular devices, it is usually in the Accessibility setting under Color Filters.
-Running a Google search for your particular device might save you time in trying to figure it out.
+For iPhone and other popular devices, it is usually in the Accessibility setting under ‘Colour Filters’.
+Running a Google search for your particular device might save you time trying to figure it out.